Robert L. MacDonald, Assistant Superintendent of Schools

 At the 4-5 level, Title I offers direct instruction and extended academic support to students as part of the school’s yearly continuous improvement process, School Competency Planning.
 Building “academic fluency,” identifying a personalized learning plan and developing the technology skills to support learning are overarching goals for all students.

-Parent school connections are a primary component of both targeted assistance and schoolwide programs.
+Parent school connections are a primary component of Bangor’s schoolwide programs.
 Schools hold parent teachers conferences annually although conferences are available to parents during the year at mutually convenient times.
 Through PEAK: Parents and Educators Accelerating Kids, schools develop projects and activities intended to encourage and support parent participation in the teaching and learning process.
 Parents may contact the school office to learn more about scheduled PEAK offerings or to suggest PEAK activities.
-View 2015-2016 PEAK Meeting Dates
+View 2016-2017 PEAK Meeting Dates

 Annually, each Title I school holds a parent school compact meeting.
 At the compact meeting which includes school leadership, Title I faculty, and parents, the compact is reviewed and voted on.